myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Once the user has a valid account, they will need to be logged in to continue.
 This is handled in the sample app in one of two ways:

-1. **[Log in after account creation](#cayenne-api-using-the-api-example-walkthrough-logging-into-account-logging-in-after-account-creation)** - How to log in automatically after account creation.
+1. **[Log in after account creation](#cayenne-rest-api-using-the-api-example-walkthrough-logging-into-account-logging-in-after-account-creation)** - How to log in automatically after account creation.
-2. **[Log in to existing account](#cayenne-api-using-the-api-example-walkthrough-logging-into-account-logging-into-existing-account)** - Log in to a returning users account.
+2. **[Log in to existing account](#cayenne-rest-api-using-the-api-example-walkthrough-logging-into-account-logging-into-existing-account)** - Log in to a returning users account.

 ##### Logging in after account creation

 The Tank Monitoring sample app automatically logs a user into their account after having just created the user's account.
 After being logged in, the user remains logged in until they log out of the app.
 This is a common user experience given that the user has already supplied their account credentials to the app.
-Let's build upon the [Create account](#cayenne-api-using-the-api-example-walkthrough-creating-an-account) example done earlier and see how the Cayenne API can be used to automatically log the user in.
+Let's build upon the [Create account](#cayenne-rest-api-using-the-api-example-walkthrough-creating-an-account) example done earlier and see how the Cayenne REST API can be used to automatically log the user in.

 ```
 Dev to provide example code that builds upon the previous 'Create Account' example and logs the user into their account.